Mattress for Side Sleepers

 A mattress topper that is too firm can cause aches and pains, while one that is too soft may not provide enough support.
 The best mattress topper firmness level for side sleepers is one that is medium-firm.
 This will provide the needed cushioning without sinking in too much or being too hard.

 When buying a mattress topper for side sleepers, you should also consider the thickness.
-Make sure to look for a topper that is at least 3 inches thick.
+Make sure to look for a 3 inch mattress topper.
 This will provide support for your hips and shoulders and help keep your spine in alignment.
 A thicker topper may also be necessary if you are on the heavier side.

 However, before you think of buying a mattress topper, know that it is not a replacement for a mattress.
 If your mattress is already sagging or has other signs of wear and tear, a mattress topper will not fix the problem.
 Instead, it's important to evaluate the condition of your existing mattress and decide whether you need an all-new bed.
 If your mattress is still in good condition, however, a mattress topper can enhance its comfort.